therithwikrayani/plex-cgnot/README.md

 # Plex-CGNot
-A Python script to access Plex behind CGNAT using an ngrok tunnel
+A Python script to access Plex behind CGNAT using an ngrok tunnel.
+Installation described for Windows, but should work for other operating systems similarly.

 # Installation